boltex/ivy-lazyload-test/README.md

 Test project to tryout Lazy-Loading with Ivy (with aot enabled)

-- (Success) Test loading a service without "provideIn root" to have different instances of the service for each component.
+- Test loading a service without "provideIn root" to have different instances of the service for each component.
-- (Failed) Test using 3rd party libraries such as ng-select.
+- Test using 3rd party libraries such as ng-select.

 ## Development server